 To remove algae, chloramines, and contaminants from the pool water, you need to shock your pool correctly.
 Let’s see the process of shocking a saltwater pool.

-- First of all, you need to test the pool chemistry to ensure that the pool water is suitable for using pool shock.
+- First of all, you need to test the pool chemistry to ensure that the pool water is suitable for using shock.
 Test the calcium hardness, alkalinity, and pH level with an effective test kit or test strips.
 Keeping pool chemistry under control saves the surface of your pool from damage or fading.

 - Now, balance the pool chemistry standard with proper pool chemical treatment.
 Some normal pool chemistry levels are pH( 7.4 to 7.6), calcium hardness ( 200 to 400), alkalinity (80 to 140).

 - The target level of chlorination is approximately 30 ppm.
 To reach this breakpoint, you need to know the present chlorine level and the volume of water in your pool.
-The amount of pool shock also depends on the types of pool shock you want to use.
-Read the above section where I have discussed types of pool shock and clarified the best pool shock for you.
+The amount of shock also depends on the types of shock you want to use.
+Read the above section where I have discussed types of pool shock and clarified the best shock for you.

 - Now add the pool shock on your pool walking around your pool.